rajashre-e/SeekhoSakhi/README.md

 - **Speech-to-Text (STT):** Convert user queries in multiple languages into text.
 - **Text-to-Speech (TTS):** Provide spoken answers in natural voices.
 - **Language Detection:** Auto-detect the language of the user’s query.
+- **Mic Button Navigation:** Users can interact with the app by speaking instead of typing.

 ### ❓ FAQ Answering System
 - Searchable FAQ database covering women’s rights, maternity, and childcare.